 The LinkedIn Algorithm Explained In 25 Frequently Asked Questions

 Insightful LinkedIn Coaching

-Not sure how to tell your story on LinkedIn?
+Not sure how to tell your story and impress on LinkedIn?
 Is your profile meh?
 I can help email@example.com